 With tax time comes rules, exceptions, exemptions, requirements – and lots of confusion.
-AgingCare.com has gathered a list of frequently asked questions that caregivers ask most, with responses from the IRS website.
+AgingCare has gathered a list of frequently asked questions that caregivers ask most, with responses from the IRS website.

-I am a caregiver and my elderly parent lives in my home.
-Can I claim my parent as a dependent on my tax return?
+Q: Can I claim my elderly parent who lives in my home as a dependent on my tax return?